 From the lab to the reserve

-Science and engineering students breaking out of the lab and heading for First Nation reserves to put their education into action got some tips this month from those who have walked that path before them.
+Science and engineering students breaking out of the lab and heading for First Nation reserves to put their education into action got some tips in June from those who have walked that path before them.

 “Community engaged scholarship has transformed my research career and me as a person,” toxicologist Dr. Lalita Bharadwaj told about 65 university and community researchers at the annual H2O First Nation water research conference.